Dallol (hydrothermal system)

-Dallol is a unique, terrestrial hydrothermal system around a cinder cone volcano in the Danakil Depression, northeast of the Erta Ale Range in Ethiopia.
-It is known for its unearthly colors and mineral patterns, and the very acidic fluids that discharge from its hydrothermal springs.
+Dallol is a terrestrial hydrothermal system around a cinder cone volcano in the Danakil Depression, northeast of the Erta Ale Range in Ethiopia.
+It is known for its unearthly colors and mineral patterns, and the very acidic fluids, commonly noted as some of the most acidic on Earth, that discharge from its hydrothermal springs.

 Etymology

 The term Dallol was coined by the Afar people and means dissolution or disintegration, describing a landscape of green acid ponds and geysers (pH-values less than 1) and iron oxide, sulfur and salt desert plains.

 Description

-Dallol mountain has an area of about 3 by 1.5 km, and rises about 60 m above the surrounding salt plains.
+Dallol Mountain covers about 3 by 1.5 km, and rises about 60 m above the surrounding salt plains.
 A circular depression near the centre is probably a collapsed crater.
 The southwestern slopes have water-eroded salt canyons, pillars, and blocks.
 There are numerous saline springs and fields of small fumaroles.

-Numerous hot springs discharge brine and acidic liquid here.
+Numerous hot springs discharge brine and acidic liquid.
 Small, widespread, temporary geysers produce cones of salt.
 The Dallol deposits include significant bodies of potash found directly at the surface.
 The yellow, ochre and brown colourings are the result of the presence of iron and other impurities.
 Older, inactive springs tend to be dark brown because of oxidation processes.